-23 January 2020

-Submission: Budget Policy Statement 2020
+Submission: Budget Policy Statement 2021

-Thank you for the opportunity to make a submission on the Budget Policy Statement (BPS).
+Thank you for the opportunity to make a submission on the Budget Policy Statement (BPS)1.
+We are very supportive of the intent of the BPS and the five priorities for the 2021 Budget, but we remain deeply concerned at New Zealand's comparatively high level of military spending and the negative consequences that has on achieving the priorities.

-We are very supportive of the intent of the BPS and the priorities for the 2020 Budget, but we are deeply concerned at New Zealand's comparatively high level of military spending and the negative consequences this has on achieving the goals of the priorities.
-It is our view that new thinking about how best to meet our real security needs is essential to achieve a genuine Wellbeing Budget that enhances human security, resilience, and prosperity for all New Zealanders.
-Our submission therefore briefly outlines some of our concerns around the costs of military spending in relation to social, economic, environmental and climate justice; New Zealand's obligations under the Convention on the Rights of the Child with regard to Budgets and the best interests of children; proposes a better way forward to achieve the goals of the Budget priorities; and concludes with three recommendations.
+As we have seen over the past year, the COVID-19 pandemic has devastated lives and livelihoods around the world, highlighted and exacerbated systemic social, economic and political inequities, and exposed the flaws in government spending and other priorities, including the folly of maintaining armed forces in a constant state of combat readiness when there are so many other more pressing needs.
+That applies just as much here as it does elsewhere, and it is our view that new thinking about how best to meet our real security needs is essential to achieve a genuine Wellbeing Budget that enhances human security, resilience, and prosperity for all New Zealanders.

+Our submission therefore briefly outlines some of our concerns around the costs of military spending in relation to social, economic, environmental and climate justice; New Zealand's obligations under the Convention on the Rights of the Child with regard to Budgets and the best interests of children; proposes a better way forward to achieve the Budget priorities; and concludes with three recommendations.

 There are four main sections below:

 - A. Introduction

-- B. Military spending and Budget 2020
+- B. Military spending and Budget 2021

 - a) Costs: social and economic justice

 - b) Costs: environmental and climate justice

 - c) Budgets and the best interests of children

 - C. A better way forward

 - D. Recommendations

 We would appreciate the opportunity to speak with the Committee, thank you.